akopachov/mini-linq-js/README.md

 ### <a name="contains">.contains</a>
 ###### Description:
-`.contains` check if passed value presents in array.
+`.contains` checks if passed value presents in array.
 ###### Arguments:
 `.contains` accepts value and may accept [comparator](#comparator) as a second argument.
 If [comparator](#comparator) is not passed then `(a, b) => a === b` [comparator](#comparator) will be used by default.
 ###### Returns: